Mark Millar (footballer): Career

 After only making one appearance for United in the opening quarter of the 2013–14 season, on 31 October 2013, Millar returned to former club Falkirk on a short-term loan deal until January 2014.
 He scored his first goals since his return to the Falkirk Stadium on 23 November 2013, with a brace in a 4–0 win over Cowdenbeath.
 On 6 January 2014, the deal was extended until the end of the season.
 Millar played a pivotal role in helping The Bairns reach the play-offs, putting in many fantastic performances in the centre of the park.
 He was the scorer of a last minute penalty against Queen of the South on 23 February 2014, that put Falkirk clear in third place.
 His last appearance in his second spell at Falkirk came in a 1–0 (2–1 on aggregate) defeat to Hamilton in the Scottish Premiership Play-Off Semi-Final 2nd leg.

 After making 30 appearances in all competitions and scoring 6 goals, Millar returned to his parent club Dundee United.
 On 4 June 2014, Millar was released from his contract by Dundee United.
 On 16 August 2014, Millar signed for Peterhead on a short-term contract until January 2015.
 He made his debut on the same day in a 2–0 win against Airdrieonians.

 Millar signed for Dumfries club Queen of the South on 8 January 2015.
 Millar's first Queens goal was scored on 18 April 2015 against Alloa Athletic at Recreation Park in a league match which had given Queens a 2–1 lead.
 Millar left Palmerston Park on 6 January 2017, signing for Scottish League One side Livingston on the same day.

 Millar signed for Forfar Athletic in July 2017.
 After a season with the club he moved into Junior football, signing for Largs Thistle.
 In June 2019, East Stirlingshire agreed a fee with Largs for the transfer of Millar.

+Millar signed with Kilwinning Rangers in 2022, and was released one season at the Buffs, along with his namesake Chris Millar and five others.